 - Evaluate your telephone service and telecommunications plans.
 Are there other products or services that will work just as well for less money?

-- Evaluate your budget
+- Evaluate your budget to:

 - Determine if the ways that you’re investing your money are even keeping up with inflation.
 If they’re not, consider different investment vehicles and advice.